Evolutionary Games on Infinite Strategy Sets: Convergence to Nash Equilibria via Dissipativity: Dissipativity Theory

-Similar to the static payoff setting, it is easy to see that our dissipativity-based result \autoref{thm: dpedm} may be specialized to the case of $\delta$-passive dynamics maps coupled with $\delta$-antipassive payoff maps, resulting in analogues to \autoref{thm: monotone-passive} and \autoref{cor: recovering_monotone} for the dynamic payoff setting.
-In particular, the latter specialization yields the following result, which is stronger than \citet[Theorem~3]{hofbauer2009brown} and \citet[Theorem~4]{cheung2014pairwise}, as it allows for $\delta$-antipassive dynamic payoffs.
+{ Similar to the static payoff setting, it is easy to see that our dissipativity-based result \autoref{thm: dpedm} may be specialized to the case \iftoggle{longform}{of $\delta$-passive dynamics maps coupled with $\delta$-antipassive payoff maps}{in which the dynamics and payoffs are passive}, resulting in analogues to \autoref{thm: monotone-passive} and \autoref{cor: recovering_monotone} for the dynamic payoff setting.
+In particular, the latter specialization yields the following result, which is stronger than \citet[Theorem~3]{hofbauer2009brown} and \citet[Theorem~4]{cheung2014pairwise}, as it allows for $\delta$-antipassive dynamic payoffs, which are more general than the static payoffs $\rho(t) = F(\mu(t))$ with monotone $F$ considered in these prior works. }